oracle/graalpython/scripts/wheelbuilder/README.md

 ### Running actions locally with nektos/act

 [Act](https://github.com/nektos/act) allows running GitHub actions locally.
-We can use that to just build all the packages on a local machine:
+We can use that to just build packages on a local machine:

 ```
 ./act --artifact-server-path /tmp/artifacts \
-      -W .github/workflows/build-act-wheels.yml \
+      -W .github/workflows/build-linux-amd64-wheels.yml \
       -P self-hosted=-self-hosted \
       -P macOS=-self-hosted -P Linux=-self-hosted \
       -P X64=-self-hosted -P ARM64=-self-hosted \
-      --input name=all
+      --input name=psutil
 ```

-You can vary the `--input name=` argument to build only a single package.
+You can vary the `--input name=` argument to select which package to build or to build all.

 On Linux you will need Docker or Podman.
 If you're using Podman, make sure you are running the system service (e.g. `podman system service -t 0` to run it in